TrellixVulnTeam/swahilipython_SCMU/Doc/library/argparse.rst

 usage
 ^^^^^

-By default, :class:`ArgumentParser` calculates the usage message from the arguments it contains::
+By default, :class:`ArgumentParser` calculates the usage message kutoka the arguments it contains::

    >>> parser = argparse.ArgumentParser(prog='PROG')